sleepingkingstudios/cuprum/README.md

 If the command is chained with `on: :always`, or if the `:on` keyword is omitted, the chained command will always be executed after the previous command.

 If the command is chained with `on: :success`, then the chained command will only execute if the previous result is passing, e.g. the `#success?` method returns true.
-A result is passing if there are no errors, or if the status is set to `:success`.
+A result is passing if there is no `#error`, or if the status is set to `:success`.

 If the command is chained with `on: :failure`, then the chained command will only execute if the previous result is failing, e.g. the `#success?` method returns false.
-A result is failing if the errors object is not empty, or if the status is set to `:failure`.
+A result is failing if there is an `#error`, or if the status is set to `:failure`.

 ```ruby
 find_command =